 Maybe you’re already aware that airlines have plenty of promotions nowadays, like the 1-peso fare for local destinations (exclusive of tax and other fees, of course).
 These promos stimulate air travel, which is good for customers, and result to keeping the travel industry afloat.

 A recent report reveals that the attractive promotions and discounts offered by airlines to stimulate travel helped keep the travel industry afloat.
 An earlier report noted that there’s an increase of passenger traffic in domestic flights.
 According to another report, quoting data from the Civil Aeronautics Board (CAB), there’s an increase of of 31 percent to 7.59 million against the 5.82 million in the same period last year.
 This includes Cebu Pacific (which carried 3.61 million passengers in the first semester of 2009, up from 2.57 million a year ago and Philippine Airlines or PAL (which ferried 3.21 million passengers compared with the 2.25 million it carried in the first six months last year).
 Heavy, boring stuff, huh?

 Here’s the easy part: whenever possible, schedule your travel in advance to avail of various promos offered by airlines (same is true for both domestic and international flights).
 We shall post these promos here in the days or months to come (more reason, ahem, for you to subscribe (click here) in order to be updated of new posts; click here).
 Here are some reminders:

 There you go.
-If you want to book a flight in advance, international or domestic in any airline, please let us know.
+If you need help in booking a flight in advance, international or domestic in any airline, please let us know.
+We’ll surely throw in an idea or two to help you save on costs and in stitching your travel plans together.
 If you have other tips, please let us know through the comment section below.